General Information

 4. Why is XY not giving me an acceptance letter despite my excellent background in the chosen topic?

 The number of students a supervisor can accept is limited.
-It might happen that the topic is accredited, but the corresponding supervisor reached the maximum number of students and cannot accept more.
+It might happen that the topic is accredited, but the corresponding supervisor has reached the maximum number of students and cannot accept more.

 5. Can I change the topic's title to suit my plans better?